The archive material we hold is in our offices at Bowcliffe Hall.

 At the moment the main source of funds is the Alvis Owner Club Limited but we need a substantial annual income to support a home for the Collection.
-We are in the process of appling for charitable status to make use of tax concessions and possible grants by asking you to join us as a “Friend” who may be able to do one or more of the following:
+In September 2018 we were granted charitable status and you can join us as a “Friend” who may be able to do one or more of the following:

 - Give your time to support the activities of the trust such as cataloguing and scanning photographs and other material